amqp-node/amqplib/doc/channel_api.md

    along with the message content.
-The value as sent may be augmented by extension-specific fields if they are given in the parameters, for example, 'CC', since these are encoded as message headers; the supplied value won't be mutated.
+The value as sent may be augmented by extension-specific fields if they are given in the parameters, for example, 'CC', since these are encoded as message headers; the supplied value won't be mutated

  * `priority` (0..9): a notional priority for the message; presently ignored by RabbitMQ

- * `correlationId` (string): usually used to match replies to requests, or similar.
+ * `correlationId` (string): usually used to match replies to requests, or similar

  * `replyTo` (string): often used to name a queue to which the receiving application must send replies, in an RPC scenario (many